 A faculty member who suspects academic dishonesty will present the allegation and any corresponding evidence to the student.
 The student will be given the opportunity to respond.
 The faculty member may accept or reject the response.
 If the response is rejected, the student may initiate an appeal.
-See Grievance and Appeals Policy.
+See Grievance and Appeals Policy located on the college website, www.secon.edu.